department-of-veterans-affairs/va.gov-team/platform/research/planning/observation-best-practices.md

 ### People who have experienced trauma

 You may not know if a participant has experienced trauma, but we know that many Veterans _have_ experienced trauma and this may impact their willingness to be recorded or observed, even after they have consented.
-Be prepared to incorporate trauma informed best practices in your session.
+Be prepared to incorporate [trauma informed best practices - future link to markdown file]() in your session.
 Be flexible and help your participant feel safe, in control, and give them choices when being observed in research sessions.
 Stay calm and understanding.

 If you know a participant has experienced trauma ahead of time, we recommend reaching out to a health care expert or an accessibility specialist to help you plan your study.